LollipopXbiscuit/HELLODEAR/replit.md

 # Recent Changes

+## December 9, 2025
+- **Christmas Event System**: Added comprehensive event system for seasonal character spawning
+  - `/startevent` - Sudo-only command to start Christmas event where only 🎄 characters spawn
+  - `/endevent` - Sudo-only command to end the event and return to normal spawns
+  - `/eventstatus` - Public command to check if an event is active
+  - All spawn paths (regular, Star, and /summon) respect the event filter
+  - Event state persisted in MongoDB across bot restarts
+  - Safety check prevents starting event when no matching characters exist
+- **Database**: Added `event_settings_collection` for event state persistence
+- **/update Command Fix**: Fixed critical bug where updating a character's image didn't sync to user collections
+  - Now properly updates img_url in all user collections when a character is updated
+  - Shows confirmation with count of updated user collections
+- **Harem Display Fix**: Fixed issue where harem showed text-only output when favorite character is missing
+  - Now falls back to displaying a random character from user's collection

 ## December 2, 2025
 - **Inline Query Search Fix**: Fixed bug where searching characters with special characters (like `(`, `)`, `[`, `]`, `*`, etc.) would crash the inline query
   - Added proper regex escaping using `re.escape()` for user search input